Janhutter/BSARec/README.md

 # A Systematic Reproducibility Study of BSARec for Sequential Recommendation
-This is the official source code for our Reproducibility paper of ["An Attentive Inductive Bias for Sequential Recommendation beyond the Self-Attention"](https://arxiv.org/abs/2312.10325)
+This is the official source code for our Reproducibility paper of ["An Attentive Inductive Bias for Sequential Recommendation beyond the Self-Attention"](https://arxiv.org/abs/2312.10325).
 We provide the codebase for the reproduction and extension of BSARec.
 Specifically we provide code for the extension of SR models with Padding, the evaluation of high and low frequency models.
 ![BSARec_new](fig/pipeline-1.png)

-The codebase is largely based on the original repository provided by Shin et al. (2024).
+The codebase is largely based on the [official repository](https://github.com/yehjin-shin/BSARec) for BSARec provided by Shin et al. (2024).

 ## File Structure

 - `experiments` Contains files to run experiments and generate hyperparameters